 Scalable vector graphics

-SVG’s have been a common image format on the web for years, but the amount of websites I see where icons, logos and other image elements that could be vector is astonishing.
-SVG’s make sure icons are sharp, crisp which makes the resulting product more sharp and professional.
-It’s a small but simple change that can make a massive difference on the quality of the website.
+SVG’s have been a common image format on the web for years.
+But the number of websites I see where icons, logos and other image elements have not adopted this format is astonishing.
+SVG’s make sure icons are sharp.
+This makes the resulting product sharper and more professional as a whole.
+It is a small but simple change that can make a massive difference on the quality of the website.

 Improving server side

 I’ve managed to explore other solutions including Amazon’s AWS, installing a variety of Linux based OS’ like Ubuntu and centOS, as well as installing technology to improve server side performance like http/2 and caching solutions.
 I’ve also used Zeit’s Now to power the front end of Crafty Counsel.
-I’ve learnt over the course of the year more than ever, that there isn’t a one size fits all solution and that tailoring the server to fit the clients demands in this detail allows us to be more well rounded as an agency, to advise clients on the different type of platforms and how they can improve website performance, experience and reliability.
+This year, more than ever I have learnt that there is not a ‘one size fits all’ solution and that tailoring the server to the clients demands provides us to be a well-rounded agency.
+We have the ability to advise clients on the different types of platforms available how it can individually benefit in areas such as website performance, experience and reliability.

 And finally, becoming more social and active within the developer community

-I’m more hungry than ever to improve the products we put out even better in 2019 with the continued mission to create world-class digital solutions for businesses of all sizes.
+I am more hungry than ever to improve the products we put out even more in 2019 with the continued mission to create world-class digital solutions for businesses of all sizes.